Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Object-level access rights information that resides within the Database forms the second part.

-When both parts are combined, consisting of fourteen pieces of security elements, becomes the full security key of a User.
+When both parts are combined, consisting of fourteen security elements, it becomes the full security key of a User.
 See the diagram given below:

 Workgroup FileID.